 A former electronics engineer with the British Railways, Mark heard the call to mission service and went to study at Northumbria Bible College in 1983 where he met Joyce.
 In 1987 they completed their training for cross-cultural service, and after studying French in Paris, they went to DR Congo and taught for six and a half years at a French language Bible institute.
 In December 1996, Mark & Joyce were forced to leave Congo because of the civil war and so transferred to Eastwest College.
 Mark loves reading, especially anything to do with British history.

-Doreen is from Malaysia and she began at the faculty office after working in the college administration office for several years.
-She has gained previous working experience in human resource management and office administration in multinational and educational settings.
-Doreen likes personal development and is a trained counsellor.
-She is keen to support people to make changes for themselves and to walk alongside this part of their journey with them.
+Doreen is from Malaysia and came to New Zealand with her late husband, Gerald and two boys in 2002.
+The following year, she began work at the college office and now manages the faculty wide administration.
+She has work experience in human resource management and office administration in multinational and educational settings.
+Doreen likes personal development and is keen to support people to make changes for themselves and to walk alongside this part of their journey with them.
+She enjoys walking and a good cup of coffee.
 She also has a creative side, designing and making beaded jewellery.

 Byung Ryeol Lee